dicook/dicook.github.io/_posts/2014-09-25-facetted-barcharts.md

 !["stacked bar 2"]({{ site.url }}/assets/facettedbar-wife.jpg)

-Using both arrangements we can the the asymmetry between each member of the couples responses.
+Using both arrangements we can the asymmetry between each member of the couples responses.

 To better read the symmetry, or asymmetry, show the data as a fluctuation diagram.
 Here the boxes reflect the count for the combination of the categories.
 The main message is that the couples agree, roughly, on the perception of sex (bigger boxes on leading diagonal), and there is asymmetry in the responses (boxes above and below diagonal are not equal size).